event-driven-robotics/ws_utils/for_ws_admin/README.md

 # MOTD

-Make 99-edpr executable and add line to bash.bashrc to run it
+Make motd-edpr executable and add line to bash.bashrc to run it